gkorpal/gkorpal.github.io/_drafts/post-draft.md

   - edge case
 ---
 ## Pre COVID ##
 The laptop that I got when I joined college 5 years ago was now old enough to be replaced.
-Mostly because I picked all the wrong specs when there was a choice (like Realtek vs Intel wireless, 2x4 GB RAM vs 1x8GB RAM, 48Wh vs 62Wh battery) and my lack of maintenance (never cleaned dust from inside or the rust from the ports).
+Mostly because I picked all the wrong specs when there was a choice (like choosing Realtek over Intel NIC, 1x8GB over 2x4GB RAM, and 48Wh over 62Wh battery) and my lack of maintenance (never cleaned dust from inside or the rust from the ports).
 So I wanted something portable that can allow me to browse internet and write homework assignments in LaTeX.
 Following is the comparison of my new laptop (USD 375 before taxes) with the older laptop (USD 916 before taxes) :

 | Specification | Asus Chromebook C425 (C425T) | Lenovo ThinkPad E440 (Custom build) |